ocbe-uio/rBAPS/README.md

 rBAPS is Open Software licenced under the [GPL-3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)), so all contributions are welcome.
 You can find a list of todos and pitfalls on the [TODO.md](TODO.md) file.

+Found something not to be working as you think it should?
+Please help us by [opening an issue](https://github.com/ocbe-uio/rBAPS/issues/new).

 ## References

 ### How to cite this project